gulabjamun04/gulabjamun04/README.md

 ## 🚀 About Me

-I'm a **Software Engineer** specializing in **distributed systems** and **GenAI applications**.
+I'm a aspiring **Software Engineer** specializing in **distributed systems** and **GenAI applications**.
 I build high-performance backend systems with a focus on scalability, observability, and production-grade architecture.
 From database sharding to event-driven pipelines, I design systems that handle real-world load efficiently.

 **What I Do:**
 - 🏗️ Design distributed systems with sharding, caching, and message queues